devthejo/nowtest/README.md

     npm install testnow
 ```

 This framework doesn't have any CLI, only programmatic API.
+It's designed to be cross-platform and to be able to be
+integrated with any CICD / deployment tools.

+If you ever looked at 1.x - forget about it.
+2.x is a completely rewritten
+and now has relatively clean design which is to stay.

+Currently only the most essential core functionality is implemented.
+A decent readme, docs and examples along with advanced features like
+disabling certain tests is coming... someday)

-Setting up some tests:
+## Setting up tests

 ```typescript
 import test from "testnow";